fnznhnzn/erpnext-leistungszeitraum-in-subscriptions/README.md

 # erpnext-leistungszeitraum-in-subscriptions
-Leistungszeitraum einer Subscription in Rechnung angeben - Print subscription's "performance period" in Sales Invoice (needed in Germany)
+Leistungszeitraum einer Subscription in Rechnung angeben - Use subscription's billing period as "performance period" in Sales Invoice (needed in Germany)

 ## 1. Prerequisite: Add field "custom_leistungszeitraum" to Sales Invoice and print that in a sensible place
 ## 2. Create server script for Sales Invoice with DocType Event "After Safe":